Integrate Your AssetsCloudAWSMondoo-Hosted

 If the scan fails, double-check:

-• The IAM role has the ReadOnlyAccess policy attached.
+• The role has the ReadOnlyAccess policy attached (the CloudFormation template adds it automatically).

 Step 1: Create an AWS user and access key for Mondoo